Stephen Doughty’s voting in Parliament

-Stephen Doughty never rebelled against their party in this parliament
+Stephen Doughty has hardly ever rebelled against their party in the current parliament.
+Find out more.

 More of Stephen Doughty’s recent appearances

-Entered House of Commons on 16 November 2012 — Byelection
+Entered the House of Commons on 16 November 2012 — Byelection

 Topics of interest